smatechnologies/ibm-i-agent-docs/versioned_docs/version-21.1/job-tracking/details.md

 ## Using Dynamic Variables with Job Tracking

-Some examples of where dynamic variables may be used are offered in the procedural outlines above.
-There is more information about dynamic variables in [How Numeric Compression Is Managed for *DB2](../dynamic-variables/function-codes#how-numeric-compression-is-managed-for-db2).
+There are two important applications for Dynamic Variables within the Job Tracking feature.

+### Type-L Dynamic Variables Automatic Support for Tracked and Queued Jobs

 The type-L Dynamic Variable is especially useful with Tracked and Queued Jobs.
-It L is used exclusively to update the local data area (LDA) contents associated with any IBM i job.
+It is used exclusively to update the local data area (LDA) contents associated with any IBM i job.
 This variable type can be used with any batch job submitted by OpCon to IBM i, and also with tracked, queued or captured jobs.
 Dynamic variables of type L replace data in the LDA based on the starting position and length fields specified in the dynamic variable master record.
 These two numeric fields apply only to type-L variables and they cannot be used for type-V variables.
 For dynamic variables of type L, the Variable Name must be either the Captured Job ID of a captured job, or the IBM i Job Name of an OpCon batch job, a tracked job or a queued job.

+### Dynamic Variables Support Assignment to OpCon Schedules

+Dynamic Variable {TOKENS} may be inserted into the following Job Tracking Parameter fields that control the assignment of a Tracked or Queued Job to an OpCon Schedule.
+This capability improves the flexibility of support for generic names, as described in [Support for Generic Object Names as Prefix or Suffix](../job-tracking/details#support-for-generic-object-names-as-prefix-or-suffix).

 ## IBM i Registered Exit Programs